-The trace mineral, iron, performs a large number of roles in our bodies.
+The trace mineral, iron, performs many roles in our bodies.
 In our red blood cells iron is required to form haemoglobin which transports oxygen to every cell in our body increasing energy levels.
 Iron, therefore, contributes to the reduction of tiredness and fatigue.
-It also helpsmetabolize proteins, boosts our immunity, and helps maintain brain and endocrine (hormonal) function.
+It also helps metabolise proteins, boosts our immunity, and helps maintain brain and endocrine (hormonal) function.

-– Just one cup of cooked organic soybeans contains 9 mg of natural organic iron!
-Remember that unlike GMO organic soya beans and soya product should be regarded as perfectly safe and one of the most healthy and nutrient-dense foods.
+Just one cup of cooked organic soybeans contains 9 mg of natural organic iron!
+Remember that unlike GMO organic soya beans and soya product should be regarded as perfectly safe and one of the healthiest and nutrient-dense foods.
 One cup of cooked white beans or lentils contains 6.5 milligrams of iron, kidney beans: 5.2 milligrams; chickpeas: 4.7 mg.

 - Whole milk contains less iron than any other type of milk, with just .07 mg per 1-cup serving.
 Organic unsweetened soya milk is much better source of iron.

 Contrary to the popular view, animal foods do not seem to be higher in iron than mentioned above plant sources.
 In addition, plant foods usually contain significant concentrations of vitamin C which doubles the absorption of iron.
 Vitamin C is not found in useful amounts in cooked animal foods.